Luigi Dentice

 Luigi Dentice (1510 in Naples – 1566 in Naples) was an Italian composer, musical theorist, singer and lutenist who served the powerful Sanseverino family, and was father of Fabrizio Dentice (1539 – 1581), also a composer and lutenist.
 He was grandfather of Scipione Dentice (1560–1633).

+Biography

-Dentice came from a noble family.
+Dentice came from the noble Dentice family.
 When his father died in 1561 he inherited the title of Baron of Viggiano.
 He married Vincenza Caracciolo, who in 1566 was left a widow with two young children.
 In the 1550s the Dentices travelled extensively in Spain.
 As a singer, Luigi Dentice appears to have sung as a male soprano falsettist.